liip/roger-q/README.md

 Roger-Q is a tool to handle RabbitMQ queues, and it includes commands to dump, dedupe and publish messages.

+Roger-Q uses the RabbitMQ management API, rather than the regular protocol to read and write messages, which is much faster for queues with many messages.

 ## Commands

+To see all options of a command, run ```roger-q.phar help {commmand}```.

 ### Dump (`dump`)